Drumelzier: Merlin and Drumelzier

 Merlin Sylvestris was baptised and thus converted to Christianity by Saint Kentigern at the 'altarstone' near the village and is said to have died through his 'three deaths' here also.
 Legend has it that he prophesied his own death of falling, drowning and stabbing.
 It is said that he was chased off a cliff by shepherds where he tripped and fell, impaled himself on a fishing rod on the sea bed and died with his head under the water.

+Meldred has Lailoken buried in the churchyard to the west of his fortress, close to where the Powsail Burn (today named Drumelzier Burn, flowing just north of Drumelzier Kirk) joins the River Tweed.
 Pennicuick in 1715 states that Merlin was buried a little below the churchyard at the side of the Powsail Burn.
 Richard Brown, a minister of the parish, showed Pennicuick the exact spot, marked by a thorn tree.
 A prophecy is stated :

 The very day that James VI of Scotland and I of England was crowned the prophecy was fulfilled, with the River Tweed bursting its banks and meeting with the Powsail Burn at Merlin's Grave, something it had not done before and has not done since.